rayova/cdk-ecs-keycloak/API.md

 To use ECS service discovery
 to locate cluster members, you need to call `useCloudMapService` with the CloudMap service so that we can configure the correct DNS query.
-Without CloudMap service discovery, the Keycloak will use JDBC_PING.

 __Implements__: [ITaskDefinitionExtension](#aws-cdk-aws-ecs-itaskdefinitionextension)